xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/client.md

 ### Resource typification

-It is not always possible to use resource class to buld a sub client (with `.restClient(Resource.class)`).
+It is not always possible to use a resource class to build a sub client (with `.restClient(Resource.class)`).

 In such cases you can build a resource path manually and then "cast" client to the resource type: